Roger Dukes, 6-years old, was mauled to death by a pit bull named "Crush" in 1999.

 Savannah, GA - In the aftermath of a pit bull mauling that left 7-year old Javon Roberson with permanent disfiguring injuries and potentially life long facial paralysis, the father of a child killed by a pit bull twelve years ago from the same area emerged.
 Roger Eugene Quarterman spoke frankly with Savannah Morning News this past weekend and offered vivid details about the attack that took his son's life in February of 1999.
 "He would have been 18 now," Quarterman began.

-Quarterman was away at the time of the deadly incident.
+Quarterman was away at the time of the deadly attack.
 On that day he had driven to Rome where he was attending school.
-Upon arrival, personnel told him the news.
+Upon arrival, school personnel told him the news.
 Too upset to drive, he took a bus back to Savannah.
 "It would be his first ride on what is now a 12-year-long emotional roller coaster," states the Morning News.
-After the funeral, he fell into depression and dropped out of school.
+After the funeral, Quarterman fell into depression and dropped out of school.
 "I just completely lost focus," Quarterman told the newspaper.

 05/29/11: 2011 Fatality: "Monster Dog" Kills 4-Year Old Brooklyn Boy